tategakibunko/nehan.js/README.md

 If source text is short and blocking not matter, you can use ``syncGet`` instead of ``asyncGet``.

+But be carefull because it takes long time if source text is too long.

 ```
 var engine = Nehan.setup({
   layout:{